Entries Tagged 'Customization' ↓

 Where “http://link/to/landing/page/” is the URL where you want them to be redirected to after they click on the double-optin activation link.

-Basically, this shortcode shows a user their referring Affiliate’s (a.k.a Sponsor’s) information.
+In simple terms, it shows a user their referring Affiliate’s (a.k.a Sponsor’s) information.
+It could also be called a downline builder.

-2) Or if they’re already a member, and have logged in to DAP, then it will show their current Affiliate’s information.
+2) If they’re already a member, and have logged in to DAP, then it will show their current Affiliate’s information.
+Or,

-3) And if neither the cookie is set, nor the user has an Affiliate attached to their account already, then it will show the info of the DAP Admin.
+3) If neither the cookie is set, nor the user has an Affiliate attached to their account already in DAP, then it will show the info of the DAP Admin.

 So you can use it to show the user information of the person (affiliate) who referred them to the page.